 Time can’t truly be up on the sexist ills of Hollywood until all women’s stories are deemed important and award-worthy — not merely the genuine grievances of white women played by beloved movie stars.
 Give me the Jane The Virgin awards nods and some well-deserved appreciation for Dear White People.
 Let Being Mary Jane finally get the respect it deserves and Fresh Off The Boat’s Constance Wu get the recognition she’s long overdue.
 And, let’s just assume now HBO’s upcoming 2 Dope Queens specials should be up for all the Emmys consideration.

-At least the women who are netting awards wins recognize it’s time to pull their sisters up with them.
+At least the women who are netting awards wins recognise it’s time to pull their sisters up with them.
 As Maisel’s Brosnahan, who plays a wealthy, complicated woman in her Amazon dramedy, noted in her acceptance speech, “There are so many women’s stories out there that need and deserve to be told.
 So as we enter this new year, please let’s continue to hold each other accountable and invest in and make and champion these stories.”

 While the newest Golden Age of television clearly has some work to do, we can still be proud of the progress already being made.
 After all, the last one lasted for nearly 20 years.
 In that time, we could be entering 2037 celebrating EGOT winner Lena Waithe.